ccoenraets/ionic-tutorial/create-ionic-template.md

   > Notice the use of the ng-repeat directive to display the list of sessions

-## Step 2: Create the playlist template
+## Step 2: Create the session template

 1. Rename playlist.html (singular) to **session.html**